Advanced Form Validation

 advanced validation on the front end

-That’s all.
-Now you know how to set the advanced validation and rules for the JetFormBuilder forms on the WordPress website.
+That’s all about the advanced form validation and rules of the JetFormBuilder forms on the WordPress website.